ericasiegel/cms-blog/README.md

 ## Features

-- MySQL Database

-- Express-Sessions

-- Node.js

-- Handlebars

-- bcrypt

-- dotenv

-- Sequelize
+- User Interface
+- Create a Blog Post
+- Edit and Delete a Blog Post
+- Add Comments to a Blog Post
+- View Posts and Comments Even if Not Signed In

 ## Languages